 Paying by cheque

-When you write a cheque, you’re asking your financial institution to take that money from your bank account and transfer it to a person or merchant.
+When you write a cheque, you’re asking your financial institution to:

-Personal cheques are a common way of paying rent or paying bills.
-Some businesses may still accept personal cheques.
+Personal cheques are a common way of paying rent or bills.
+Some merchants may still accept personal cheques.

-- allow enough time for the cheque to reach the person or merchant you're paying by the due date if you mail it
+- allow enough time for it to reach the payee by the due date if you mail it

-- always have enough money in your account to cover any cheques you write to avoid having to pay a fee
+- always have enough money in your account to cover any cheques you write to avoid paying fees

-- keep a record of payments made by cheque
+- keep a record of payments you made by cheque

 Non-sufficient funds cheques

-Your financial institution will usually charge you a non-sufficient funds (NSF) fee if there isn’t enough money in your account to cover the amount of a cheque you wrote.
-This is sometimes called “bouncing” a cheque.
+Your financial institution will usually charge you non-sufficient funds (NSF) fees if your cheque bounces.
+This is when there isn’t enough money in your account to cover the amount of a cheque you wrote.

 Make sure you know how much your financial institution will charge you if your cheque bounces.